Infinite-Improbability/phys415-chargedparticles/README.md

 3. Switch to package management mode by typing `]`
 4. Activate the project with `activate .`
 5. Run `instantiate` to install the dependencies defined in the project manifest.

+To run a Julia script inside this environment use `julia --project=. scriptName.jl`.